fbpx

 Q: What are the potential benefits of exploring the psychedelic roots of shamanism?

-A: Exploring the psychedelic roots of shamanism can lead to personal growth, spiritual insight, and increased empathy and compassion.
-It may also lead to a deeper understanding of shamanic cultures and practices.
+A: Shamanism is the psychedelic roots of spirituality that may lead to personal growth, spiritual insight, increased empathy and compassion, and a greater understanding of shamanic cultures and practices.

 Andrew Tansil